nhsengland/datascience/docs/articles/posts/synthetic_clinical_notes_agent.md

 The example I built is deliberately small.

 A single straightforward workflow.
 No branching nodes.
-No loops.

 It only gets to grips with the open-source [LangGraph](https://docs.langchain.com/oss/python/langgraph/overview) framework along the way.